 You may have heard of the term “anaphylactic shock,” which occurs when there is inadequate blood flow to critical organs of the body during a life-threatening allergic reaction.
 Though many people use this term interchangeably with “anaphylaxis,” that is incorrect.
 Shock can be just one of the many signs of a life-threatening allergic reaction.
 A person may not even experience shock during anaphylaxis.
 In fact, according to a 10-year study, more than half of all patients showed no signs of shock during anaphylaxis.

 You can't avoid everything.
 That's why it's important to talk with your doctor about how to identify the signs and symptoms of anaphylaxis.
-Ask your doctor if EpiPen® (epinephrine injection) or EpiPen Jr® (epinephrine injection) Auto-Injectors are something you or your child should be prescribed, so that when you recognize the symptoms of anaphylaxis, you can be prepared with a plan to treat them.
+Ask your doctor if EpiPen® (epinephrine injection, USP) or EpiPen Jr® (epinephrine injection, USP) Auto-Injectors are something you or your child should be prescribed, so that when you recognize the symptoms of anaphylaxis, you can be prepared with an anaphylaxis action plan to treat them.

 If you, your child or someone you're caring for shows signs or symptoms of a life-threatening allergic reaction, administer EpiPen® or EpiPen Jr® Auto-Injector immediately as prescribed and seek emergency medical care.
 Because they do not treat the life-threatening symptoms of anaphylaxis, antihistamines are not recommended as first-line treatment for anaphylaxis.